Kerman: Transportation

 Kerman is on the Tehran, Bandar Abbas and Zahedan route.
 Ayatollah Hashemi Rafsanjani Airport is considered one of Iran's main airports.
 It has daily and weekly flights to Tehran, Ahwaz, Yazd, Esfahan, Bandar Abbas, Mashhad and Shiraz.
 Also, the Trans-Iranian Railway passes through this city.
 Kerman's newly built bus terminus, Adineh, opened in May 2013.

-Metro and Tram

-Kerman's Metro had been approved by the government cabinet and was meant to cover large parts of the metropolitan area in Kerman, but the project's operations were cancelled due to several issues.

 Chabahar–Zahedan Railway

 In May 2016, during Indian Prime Minister Narendra Modi's trip to Iran, agreement was signed to develop two berths at Port of Chabahar and to build new Chabahar–Zahedan railway, as part of North–South Transport Corridor, by Indian Railways' public sector unit Ircon International.